 Federal financial aid is just one option when it comes to paying for grad school.
 Learn more about other ways to finance your education.

-Whether you’re interested in advancing your career options or pursuing additional education, you can do a lot with an MS degree.
+Pursuing an MS degree is an investment in your career and education, potentially opening the door to more professional opportunities.
 If you’re looking for more affordable and flexible options than an in-person experience, explore this collection of online MS degree programs from leading universities on Coursera.
 You can earn your MS degree in in-demand and high-paying fields, such as public health, computer science and engineering, and data science.

 Editorial Team